Azure/ms-rest-nodeauth/migrate-to-identity-v2.md

 `@azure/identity` instead has `AzureCliCredential`, which uses the account logged in through the Azure CLI (by calling to `az login` before running your Node.js program).

-In the following diff we show the code canges needed to migrate from `loginWithAuthFileWithAuthResponse` to the `AzureCliCredential`:
+The following diff shows the code changes needed to migrate from `loginWithAuthFileWithAuthResponse` to the `AzureCliCredential`:

 ```diff
 - import * as msRestNodeAuth from "@azure/ms-rest-nodeauth";